yinglinglow/yinglinglow.github.io/blog/_posts/2018-11-25-pipenv-jupyter.md

 jupyter lab

-# in the notebook, select Change Kernal and pick my-virtualenv-name
+# in the notebook, select Change Kernel and pick my-virtualenv-name

 ```